StraToN/unofficial-escoria-reloaded/docs/esc.md

 ### List of commands

-- `debug string [string2 ...]`
+#### `debug string [string2 ...]`

 Takes 1 or more strings, prints them to the console.

-- `set_global name value`
+#### `set_global name value`

 Changes the value of the global "name" with the value.
 Value can be "true", "false" or an integer.

-- `dec_global name value`
+#### `dec_global name value`

 Subtracts the value from global with given "name".
 Value and global must both be integers.

-- `inc_global name value`
+#### `inc_global name value`

 Adds the value to global with given "name".
 Value and global must both be integers.

-- `set_globals pattern value`
+#### `set_globals pattern value`

 Changes the value of multiple globals using a wildcard pattern.
 Example:

 ```
 # clears the inventory
-set_globals i/* false
+set_globals i/#### false
 ```

-- `accept_input [ALL|NONE|SKIP]`
+#### `accept_input [ALL|NONE|SKIP]`

 What type of input does the game accept. `ALL` is the default, `SKIP` allows skipping of dialog but nothing else, `NONE` denies all input.
 Including opening the menu etc.
 `SKIP` and `NONE` also disable autosaves.

 Note that `SKIP` gets reset to `ALL` when the event is done, but `NONE` persists.
-This allows you to create cut scenes with `SKIP` where the dialog can be skipped, but also initiate locked-down cutscenes with `accept_input NONE` in `:setup` and `accept_input ALL` later in `:ready`.
+This allows you to create cut scenes with `SKIP` where the dialog can be skipped, but also initiate locked#### down cutscenes with `accept_input NONE` in `:setup` and `accept_input ALL` later in `:ready`.

-- `set_state object state`
+#### `set_state object state` (Currently not available)

 Changes the state of an object, and executes the state animation if present.
 The command can be used to change the appearance of an item or a player character.

 When used on a player object, the command is used to dress the player in a costume identified by the state parameter.
 An `AnimationPlayer` with the given parameter should be a child of the player node, although one named "animation" is always the fallback when trying set a missing costume.

 Items can also change state by playing animations from an `AnimationPlayer` named "animation".
 The `AnimationPlayer` is typically used to change the texture of a `Sprite` node, but it's also possible to add additional tracks for changing the tooltip and other properties of the item scene.
 By using keyframes and looping, any given state can also use multiple textures to bring more life to the item.

-- `set_hud_visible visible`
+#### `set_hud_visible visible` (Currently not available)

-  If you have a cut-scene-like sequence where the player doesn't have control, and you also have HUD elements visible, use this to hide the HUD.
+If you have a cut#### scene#### like sequence where the player doesn't have control, and you also have HUD elements visible, use this to hide the HUD.
 You want to do that because it explicitly signals the player that there is no control over the game at the moment. "visible" is true or false.

-- `say object text [type] [avatar]`
+#### `say object text [type] [avatar]`

 Runs the specified string as a dialog said by the object.
 Blocks execution until the dialog finishes playing.
 Optional parameters:

-    - "type" determines the type of dialog UI to use.
+* "type" determines the type of dialog UI to use.
 Default value is "default"
-    - "avatar" determines the avatar to use for the dialog.
+* "avatar" determines the avatar to use for the dialog.
 Default value is "default"

-- `anim object name [reverse] [flip_x] [flip_y]`
+#### `anim object name [reverse] [flip_x] [flip_y]`

 Executes the animation specificed with the "name" parameter on the object, without blocking.
 The next command in the event will be executed immediately after.
 Optional parameters:

-    - reverse plays the animation in reverse when true
+* reverse plays the animation in reverse when true
-    - flip_x flips the x axis of the object's sprites when true (object's root node needs to be Node2D)
+* flip_x flips the x axis of the object's sprites when true (object's root node needs to be Node2D)
-    - flip_y flips the y axis of the object's sprites when true (object's root node needs to be Node2D)
+* flip_y flips the y axis of the object's sprites when true (object's root node needs to be Node2D)

-- `cut_scene object name [reverse] [flip_x] [flip_y]`
+#### `cut_scene object name [reverse] [flip_x] [flip_y]`

 Executes the animation specificed with the "name" parameter on the object, blocking.
 The next command in the event will be executed when the animation is finished playing.
 Optional parameters:

-    - reverse plays the animation in reverse when true
+* reverse plays the animation in reverse when true
-    - flip_x flips the x axis of the object's sprites when true (object's root node needs to be Node2D)
+* flip_x flips the x axis of the object's sprites when true (object's root node needs to be Node2D)
-    - flip_y flips the y axis of the object's sprites when true (object's root node needs to be Node2D)
+* flip_y flips the y axis of the object's sprites when true (object's root node needs to be Node2D)

-- `play_snd object file [loop]`
+#### `play_snd object file [loop]` (Currently not available)

 Plays the sound specificed with the "file" parameter on the object, without blocking.
 You can play background sounds, eg. during scene changes, with `play_snd bg_snd res://...`

-- `set_active object value`
+#### `set_active object value`

 Changes the "active" state of the object, value can be true or false.
 Inactive objects are hidden in the scene.

-- `set_interactive object value`
+#### `set_interactive object value`

 Sets whether or not an action menu should be used, and a tooltip shown, on object.
 It must use the `item.gd` script.
 Value can be true or false.
-Useful for "soft-disabling" objects without removing them by `set_active`.
+Useful for "soft#### disabling" objects without removing them by `set_active`.

-- `wait seconds`
+#### `wait seconds`

 Blocks execution of the current script for a number of seconds specified by the "seconds" parameter.

-- `change_scene path run_events`
+#### `change_scene path run_events`

 Loads a new scene, specified by "path".
 The `run_events` variable is a boolean (default true) which you never want to set manually!
 It's there only to benefit save games, so they don't conflict with the scene's events.

-- `set_speed object speed`
+#### `set_speed object speed`

 Sets how fast object moves.
 It must use the `interactive.gd` script or something extended from it.
 Value is an integer.

-- `teleport object1 object2 [angle]`
+#### `teleport object1 object2 [angle]`

 Sets the position of object1 to the position of object2.
 By default object2's `interact_angle` is used to turn `object1`, but `angle` will override this.
-  Useful for doors and such with an `interact_angle` you don't always want to adhere to when re-entering a room.
+Useful for doors and such with an `interact_angle` you don't always want to adhere to when re#### entering a room.

-- `slide object1 object2 [speed]`
+#### `slide object1 object2 [speed]`

 Moves object1 towards the position of object2, at the speed determined by object1's "speed" property, unless overridden.
-This command is non-blocking.
+This command is non#### blocking.
 It does not respect the room's navigation polygons, so you can move items where the player can't walk.

-- `slide_block object1 object2 [speed]`
+#### `slide_block object1 object2 [speed]`

 Moves object1 towards the position of object2, at the speed determined by object1's "speed" propert, unless overriddeny.
 This command is blocking.
 It does not respect the room's navigation polygons, so you can move items where the player can't walk.

-- `walk object1 object2 [speed]`
+#### `walk object1 object2 [speed]`

 Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property, unless overridden.
-This command is non-blocking.
+This command is non#### blocking.

-- `walk_block object1 object2 [speed]`
+#### `walk_block object1 object2 [speed]`

 Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property, unless overridden.
 This command is blocking.

-- `turn_to object degrees`
+#### `turn_to object degrees`

 Turns `object` to a `degrees` angle with a `directions` animation.

 0 sets `object` facing forward, 90 sets it 90 degrees clockwise ("east") etc. When turning to the destination angle, animations are played if they're defined in `animations`.
 `object` must be player or interactive.
 `degrees` must be between [0, 360] or an error is reported.

-- `set_angle object degrees`
+#### `set_angle object degrees`

 Turns `object` to a `degrees` angle without animations.
 0 sets `object` facing forward, 90 sets it 90 degrees clockwise ("east") etc. When turning to the destination angle, animations are played if they're defined in `animations`.

 `object` must be player or interactive.
 `degrees` must be between [0, 360] or an error is reported.

-- `spawn path [object2]`
+#### `spawn path [object2]`

 Instances a scene determined by "path", and places in the position of object2 (object2 is optional)

-- `stop`
+#### `stop`

 Stops the event's execution.

-- `repeat`
+#### `repeat`

 Restarts the execution of the current scope at the start.
 A scope can be a group or an event.

-- `sched_event time object event`
+#### `sched_event time object event`

 Schedules the execution of an "event" found in "object" in a time in seconds.
 If another event is running at the time, execution starts when the running event ends.
 `event` can consist of multiple words like in `sched_event 0 tow_hook use inv_rope`

-- `custom obj func_name [params]`
+#### `custom obj func_name [params]`

 If `obj` has a `(Node2D) custom` node, `func_name` will be searched for in its script and called with `params`.
 See device/contrib/custom/spine.gd for an example.

-- `camera_set_pos speed x y`
+#### `camera_set_pos speed x y`

 Moves the camera to a position defined by "x" and "y", at the speed defined by "speed" in pixels per second.
 If speed is 0, camera is teleported to the position.

-- `camera_set_target speed object [object2 object3 ...]`
+#### `camera_set_target speed object [object2 object3 ...]`

 Configures the camera to follow 1 or more objects, using "speed" as speed limit.
 This is the default behavior (default follow object is "player").
 If there's more than 1 object, the camera follows the average position of all the objects specified.

--`camera_set_zoom magnitude [time]`
+#### `camera_set_zoom magnitude [time]`yx

 Zooms the camera in/out to the desired magnitude.
 Values larger than 1 zooms the camera out, and smaller values zooms in, relative to the default value of 1.
 An optional time in seconds controls how long it takes for the camera to zoom into position.

--`camera_set_zoom_height pixels [time]`
+#### `camera_set_zoom_height pixels [time]`

 Similar to the command above, but uses pixel height instead of magnitude to zoom.

--`camera_push target [time] [type]`
+#### `camera_push target [time] [type]`

 Push camera to target.
 Target must have `camera_pos` set.
 If it's of type `Camera2D`, its zoom will be used as well as position.
 `type` is any of the `Tween.TransitionType` values without the prefix, eg. `LINEAR`, `QUART` or `CIRC`; defaults to `QUART`.
 A `time` value of 0 will set the camera immediately.

--`camera_shift x y [time] [type]`
+#### `camera_shift x y [time] [type]`

 Shift camera by `x` and `y` pixels over `time` seconds.
 `type` is any of the `Tween.TransitionType` values without the prefix, eg. `LINEAR`, `QUART` or `CIRC`; defaults to `QUART`.

-- `queue_resource path front_of_queue`
+#### `queue_resource path front_of_queue`

 Queues the load of a resource in a background thread.
 The path must be a full path inside your game, for example "res://scenes/next_scene.tscn".
 The "front_of_queue" parameter is optional (default value false), to put the resource in the front of the queue.
 Queued resources are cleared when a change scene happens (but after the scene is loaded, meaning you can queue resources that belong to the next scene).

-- `queue_animation object animation`
+#### `queue_animation object animation`

 Similar to queue_resource, queues the resources necessary to have an animation loaded on an item.
 The resource paths are taken from the item placeholders.

-- `game_over continue_enabled show_credits`
+#### `game_over continue_enabled show_credits`

 Ends the game.
 Use the "continue_enabled" parameter to enable or disable the continue button in the main menu afterwards.
 The "show_credits" parameter loads the `ui/end_credits` scene if true.
 You can configure it to your regular credits scene if you want.

 ## Dialogs